 Princess Mononoke – もののけ姫 (1997)

-Princess Mononoke was released in 1997 and takes place in a sort of Middle-Aged Japan, where demons attack human villages.
-The story is about Ashitaka prince, who is cursed by a boar-shaped demon.
+Princess Mononoke, released in 1997, takes place in a sort of Middle-Aged Japan, where demons attack human villages.
+The story begins with a boar-shaped demon attacking a village, and then cursing one of the main characters, Ashitaka prince.
 He then begins his journey to find a cure, and ends up meeting San, a girl raised up by the wolf goddess.
-The central theme in this story is the environment.
+The central theme in this story is very contemporary: the environment.
 It’s about humans who try to kill the God of the forest to control its resources.

 Spirited Away – 千と千尋の神隠し (2001)

-The story is all about magic and spirits: a young girl named Chihiro is trapped in the spirit world.
-Her parents are transformed into pigs by a witch, so it’s up to her to find a cure and return to the human world.
+The story is all about magic and spirits: a young girl named Chihiro turns up in the spirit world.
+Her parents become pigs, so it’s up to her to find a cure and return to the human world.

 Author: Valeria (graduated at Ca’Foscari University Japanese Studies)